ess-dive-community/essdive-community-space-guide/README.md

-# Guide to starting an ESS-DIVE Community Repository
+# Guide to starting an contributing to an ESS-DIVE Community Repository

 ![](http://ess-dive.lbl.gov/wp-content/themes/ess-dive/images/ess-dive-site-title-logo.png)

-This is a meta-repository that will help users of the ESS-DIVE community repository become familiar with the typical workflows involved in starting and contributing to repositories on this page.
+This is a meta-repository that will help users of the ESS-DIVE community GitHub space become familiar with the typical workflows involved in starting and contributing to repositories that you find in this GitHub space.

 ## Getting Started
-- We can provide a table of contents
+- This page provides a short introduction to the content in the repository's subfolders
-- With links to the other markdown documents contained in this repo
+- If you would like to learn how to suggest a comment or change to a repository click here
-- We can also link to the gitbook when we have setup gitbook integration.
+- For instructions on creating a new community repository click here

 ## The purpose of this repository

-The purpose of this repository is to get you familiar with the process for starting and then managing a community repository.
+The purpose of this repository is to get you familiar with the process for starting and then maintaining a community repository.
 The purpose of *your* repository can be up to you.
 You could be developing a data reporting standard for files that are eventually stored in the ESS-DIVE repository.
 You could be working on scripts that interact with our API.
 Whatever your project, this guide will show you how to set-up a community repository, the key ingredients to a repository (aka "repo"), and how to maintain the repo once you have uploaded the content to github.

 First,